Penthouse of the rising sun overlooking the bay

 From that point of the Lungomare, you can either decide to go to Serapo beach or walk to the Medieval city (Gaeta medievale).
 Alternatively you can make a walking tour and explore Mount Orlando Regional Reserve.
 About half way to the top of Mount Orlando, you can visit the Sanctuary of the Split mountain and the Turk's Grotto.
 If you decide to continue upwards, you will reach the Belvedere plain and the Statue of the "Madonna of Porto Salvo”(Safe Harbour) and, proceeding upwards you will see Lucio Munazio Planco funeral monument and the Lighthouse .
 The whole Reserve is forbidden to cars from the Sanctuary upwards, but if you do not feel like walking, in summer months you can easily take a shuttle bus that starts at the Municipality and costs Euro 2 per person/ return trip.
 Orlando mountain is a rare unspoilt example of Mediterranean vegetation full of aromatic bushes (wild sage and rosmarine) and flowers.
 Special paths for bird-watching are indicated along the way together with gym fitting exercises.
 In summer months horse riding tours of the mountain can be booked at reasonable price.

 On your way down you can take a different road towards the Medieval city. on the opposite site of the promontory.
-There you will see the XII century bell house and the dome, several other churches, and the Castle.
+Gaeta citadel was a fortified place where in the past century (1860) the last Bourbonic king of Naples took refuge together with his young wife Maria Sofia of Austria(sister of Sissi) heading the resistance battle against the Piemonte troops and Garibaldi.
+There young and noble king Francis (called affectionately "Franceschiello" by his people) supported and inspired his soldiers resisting side by side with them during the famous siege of Gaeta that lasted several weeks and was supported by the main monarchies of Europe (Napoleon III from France and Austrian troops of course, not to count the troops sent from the Pope state).
+Today if you walk along the medieval city, you will see the XII century bell house and the dome, several other churches, and the Castles that hosted troops and the monarchs during the siege.
 I would recommend you to take an aperitif on one of the terraces there and at least once eat your pizza at Emilio's, the most ancient 'pizzeria' in Gaeta which serves different types of wooden baked pizza at very cheap prices.
-To avoid queues you'd better go there around 7.30 p.m. not later!
-Finally I would advise you to taste your ice-cream at “Il Pinguino" or "Il Molo” , a small bar opposite the quay.
+To avoid queues you'd better go there around 7.30 p.m. not later because they don't accept bookings!
+Finally I would advise you to taste your ice-cream at “Il Pinguino" or "Il Molo” , two small ice-cream shops opposite the quay.
 The promenade is very pleasant and a favourite place for families on Saturday afternoon and a must for joggers early in the morning.
 On the quay also start round boat trips to visit the coast.
-Sometimes historic sailing boat are anchored there.
+Sometimes historic sailing boats are anchored there.

 Free parking around the apartment is generally available but not guaranteed at peak periods or peak hours.
 If you prefer to have your private parking place and you have a compact rather short car, we can provide you with a garage at minus 1 of the same building.
 In the city centre you will need a parking permit (daily -24 hours : 10 Euro or Euro 1.50 per hour).